latex4ei/tex4tum/_article/informatics/network/rpl.md

 ### DODAG Formation
+The following interactive diagram visualizes the creation of the DODAG:

+{% include svg-object.html id="dodag" filename="rpl-v3.svg" %}

 1. The root starts to periodically broadcast the information about the graph using the DIO message.
 2. All receiving nodes (=neighbor set) decide whether to join the DODAG.
 3. In case a node wants to join, it calculates its own rank based on the received DIO messages and an objective function.